iccaving/icccsite/content/tour/yorkshire-2017-12-15.md

 Arun and I went up Left, tailed by Jimmy Dubz who derigged.
 There was entertaining rigging on the way out including a deviation that seemed to be there more for moral support than anything else.
 Someone had thought it was really funny to pack all ~125m of rope into a single large bag.
 It was very funny when Jimmy was derigging, but a lot less funny when I had to carry it out the entrance pitches.

 #### Rhys

+I confirm Rhys' directions from DW are the best.
+It was a miserable foggy day, but at least the ice had all melted and we could drive right to the cattlegrid.
+Waiting on the surface is always grim, and I looked in vain for any rocks you could rig another rope from down the entrance shaft, but it really is very rock free around there.
+There was a slight queue above the second pitch, which was very sociable.
+We'd carefully sent the riggers first so I was keen to catch up with Davey and see if he'd gone the correct way - 'Left Route' could be confusing for some.
+In fact, it turned out Alex had gone that way, but was rescued before he got too far.

+I found Davey rigging the traverse up into the oxbow for the Twilight route.
+He rigged it as a beautiful tension traverse, very tight and safe.
+At the pitch head Jean and I waited for him to descend and call rope free.
+Instead, he rigged a temporary rebelay and invited me down to have a look.
+Sadly, my hand drawn rigging guide missed off all the other routes, and there was a plethora of bolts to tempt us.
+In the end, we spotted a deviation below the broad, curving ledge we were on, and so I poppsed back up the shaft to let Davey keep descending.

+What seemed like an age and lot of swinging later, and Davey called rope free.
+I descended carefully, confused by the deviation which seemed to pull the rope in the opposite way than I thought it should.
+Davey had swung through a small window above the bottom of the shaft, on the other side from a swollen raging waterfall.
+So far, so fear inducing.
+But the bolts looked good and it did sort of match the rigging guide.
+As he continued I went back up to check there wasn't a better deviation - there wasn't.
+Back down and I called for Jean, who had now been freezing at the top for some time, to join us, which he swiftly did, enjoying the big swing into the window at the bottom of the shaft.

+The next pitch is short, and immediately leads to a single bolt rebelay down a larger shaft.
+There are many, many parallel shafts, testament

 ## Monday